 The very best of the south east’s produce – from heritage production methods to the modern day – will be showcased at our special spring event.

-Enjoy free cookery classes and short talks, shop from vendors selling local produce, watch demonstrations and crafts, learn about historic food and drink in our collection of rescued historic houses, plus much more.
+Enjoy free cookery demonstrations and short talks, shop from vendors selling local produce, watch demonstrations and crafts, learn about historic food and drink in our collection of rescued historic houses, plus much more.
 There will be lots of tasty samples to try before you buy!

 This year River Cottage’s Gill Meller will join us in our Cookery Theatre for cooking demonstrations on the afternoons of Saturday 5 and Sunday 6 May 2018.